All about birds

 Male Costa's Hummingbird sitting on a branch.
 His throat refracts a combination of black, purple and wine colors.

-The throat of the male Costa’s Hummingbird, Calypte costae, refracts brilliant colors when struck by sunlight.
-(John Sullivan, PD Photo.org / Wiki; PD)
+Male Costa’s Hummingbird, Calypte costae, refracting brilliant colors (John Sullivan, PD Photo.org / Wiki; PD)

 Many birds, especially males, depend on their plumage to catch the eye of a potential mate.
 Females are typically less colorful.
 Scientists believe that’s because they generally face more risk while producing and raising young.
 Plumage color is also related to their environment.
 Nestlings are always a dull color so they can stay well-hidden in their nests.
-Many ground-dwelling birds are a dull color, and rock-dwelling birds are usually gray.
+Many ground-dwelling birds are also a dull color, and rock-dwelling birds are usually gray to camouflage them.

 Feather types